SENSE OF UNITY

 The images were inspired by ideas of: Protest and Art; Freedom; Democracy; Solidarity and Unity; and International Women’s Day in collaboration with Leicester Print Workshop and students from Leicester and Coventry.
 Using different printmaking techniques they produced images and text that were combined to create a final collaborative image.

-This work was displayed on construction hoarding on Humberstone gate throughout the
+This work was displayed on construction hoarding on Humberstone gate throughout the Festival.

 with Anerki Collective